Saturday, September 27, 2025

 Andrea has a great palate for coffee and her creations—like an orange cardamom latte or their insanely-popular-but-rightfully-so blueberry latte—exemplifies their love of coffee.

 What kind of Long Beach coffee?
-The one that’s been around for a quarter of a century.
+The minimal Eastside one.

 Common Room Roasters